DavitBediashvili/DavitBediashvili2/README.md

 This code has two main features:

-First - User gets top 250 movies list,which were ranked by popularity.
+First - User can get top 250 movies list,which were ranked by popularity.

 Second - User can search any actor and get actors picture,one movie title(where this actor played) and actors ID on imdb. after that user has option to download actors movies list as CSV file, by inputing actors imdb ID.